On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Theoretical Model

 \subsection{Input halo merger trees}

-We use the same merger trees as in \citetalias{Menon2024} which were generated with the Monte Carlo algorithm of \citet{Parkinson2008}.
-These consist of halo growth histories of 100 halos in each mass bin, where the bins are linearly distributed (at $z=5$) within $10^6\leq M_{\rm h}/\Msun \leq 10^{11}$.
+We use the same merger trees as in \citetalias{Menon2024}, which were generated with the Monte Carlo algorithm of \citet{Parkinson2008}.
+Each merger tree consists of a halo mass assembly history in the redshift range $5\leq\!z\leq\!25$, equally spaced in the logarithm of the expansion factor, $a = 1/(1 + z)$.
+We consider 11 mass bins at $z=5$ that are spaced in a quasi-logarithmic progression, alternating between factors of 10 and 5, within the mass range $10^6\leq M_{\rm h}/\Msun \leq 10^{11}$.
+We generate merger trees for 100 halos in each mass bin, such that we have 100 halos with masses of e.g. $M_\text{h}=10^6\Msun$ at $z=5$.
+Each merger tree provides us with $M_\text{h}$ as a function of z, and so we can calculate $\dot{M}_\text{h}$ as a function of redshift ($z$) or time ($t\equiv\!t(z)$) by constructing a smooth spline interpolant, which we differentiate numerically.
 In \citetalias{Menon2024} we had shown that the mass bin $10^7 \Msun$ marks the transition from `low' to `high' mass halos.
-Low-(high-)mass halos are particularly susceptible(robust) to feedback processes due to their shallow(deep) potential wells.
+Low/high-mass halos are particularly susceptible/robust to feedback processes due to their shallow/deep potential wells.